curvance/curvance-contracts/contracts/market/isolated/README.md

 Δ = Delta, or differential between values.

 - Error Code = 0/NO_ERROR: No oracles had any issues in pricing and the Δ was small, every market functionality is allowed.
-- Error Code = 1/CAUTION: Either one of two oracle prices ran into issues in pricing or the Δ was moderate, both new borrows and redemptions are paused.
+- Error Code = 1/CAUTION: Either one of two oracle prices ran into issues in pricing or the Δ was moderate; new borrows, repayments, and redemptions are paused.
-- Error Code = 2/BAD_SOURCE: All oracle prices ran into issues in pricing and/or the Δ was large, new borrows, redemptions, and liquidations are paused.
+- Error Code = 2/BAD_SOURCE: All oracle prices ran into issues in pricing and/or the Δ was large; new borrows, repayments, redemptions, and liquidations are paused.
 ```